 Are you planning a kid’s birthday party?
 See our best Birthday Picnic Party ideas for tips on creating magical outdoor birthday celebrations.
 We’ve also rounded up the best picnic games to keep everyone entertained.

 We’ve done the homework for you and rounded up loads of picnic food ideas for kids – there are even some ideas for picnic food for toddlers.

 We’ve got some great DIY picnic games and activities and suggestions for some very helpful picnic accessories.

 Simple Tips for Kids Picnics

-- Keeping food to simple snack style spreads will also save you carting loads of gear.
-We give you nearly 50 kid friendly picnic recipes below.
+- Keeping food to simple snack-style spreads will also save you carting loads of gear.
+We give you plenty of kid-friendly picnic recipes below.

 - Pack wet wipes and extra tea towels for sticky fingers and spills.

 - Freeze juice boxes to help keep food cold and have cold drinks for later in the day.
 We have lots of tips for keeping food cold for a picnic here.

 - Pack plenty of water no matter the season.